bcht201/Habit-Tracker/README.md

 - Current time is after deadline > 1 day == reset (streak broken)
 - Current time is after deadline < 1 day && completed == keep streak, reset for new day
 - Current time is after deadline < 1 day && !completed == reset, streak broken

+# Things to expand on if there was more time
+- Front end -> React app front end with views/ forms that interacted directly with the API
+- Status codes -> currently done sporadically but would have been ideally used in all the routes as best practice
+- Defensive coding -> Ensuring everything can fail gracefully, currently implemented in most but not all parts of code
+- Log in system -> currently API just has a collection of users and must specify the userID when accessing activities.
+- Seeding route -> TDD meant I indirectly seeded the test database when I was trying out different routes.
+Seeding would have involved the routes that I was testing for anyways so it did not make sense to seed and then test.
+Having this route would be better to see the API directly in action though...